Why Your Team Needs a Real-Time Design Feedback Tool in 2025

 Stop wasting time on long email chains, scattered feedback, and missed updates.
 CADchat brings your entire team into one shared space where real decisions happen.
 Engineers, machinists, suppliers, and non-technical staff can all work together in one place.

-Why Choose CADchat?
+Why choose CADchat?

-- Real-time collaboration – Work side by side with engineers, machinists, and suppliers in one shared session.
+• Real-time collaboration – Work side by side with engineers, machinists, and suppliers in one shared session.

-- Designed for real product teams – Built for engineers, manufacturers, and stakeholders to work together in one place.
+• Designed for real product teams – Built for engineers, manufacturers, and stakeholders to work together in one place.

-- Keep projects moving – Review, comment, and make decisions without waiting for meetings or email replies.
+• Keep projects moving – Review, comment, and make decisions without waiting for meetings or email replies.

-- Bring everyone into the process – From technical teams to business teams, everyone can contribute with ease.
+• Bring everyone into the process – From technical teams to business teams, everyone can contribute and share design concepts with ease.

-- Work on the latest file version – Never worry about outdated designs or missing updates again.
+• Work on the latest file version – Never worry about outdated designs or missing updates again.

-- Make faster, better decisions – Discuss issues as they come up and solve them in the same session.
+• Make faster, better decisions – Discuss issues as they come up and solve them in the same session.

 Start using CADchat today and make your design process faster, simpler, and more organized!